 Tomas grew up in the communist Czechoslovakia, wanted to make music and write, and in 1989 got involved in the student revolution which changed the course of his life.

-Tomas has worked with the legendary Los Angeles band Sparks on the production of their feature musical The Seduction of Ingmar Bergman about the imaginary adventures of the Swedish director in Hollywood, based on a radio play written by Ron Mael and Russell Mael.
-He was Executive Producer of the documentary film Never Turn Your Back on Sparks (2014) directed by Pini Schatz.
+As a producer, Tomas has worked with Ron and Russell Mael of the legendary Los Angeles band Sparks on their feature musical The Seduction of Ingmar Bergman about the imaginary adventures of the Swedish director in Hollywood, and was Executive Producer of the documentary film Never Turn Your Back on Sparks (2014) by Pini Schatz.

-Tomas has a law degree from Charles University, studied sociology and cultural anthropology at the University of Amsterdam, translated two books (Our Global Governance by the Commission on Global Governance and Erving Goffman's Stigma), lived in France, the Netherlands and Thailand, and spent long periods of time in Italy, the United States and South Korea.
+Tomas has a law degree from Charles University, studied sociology and cultural anthropology at the University of Amsterdam, and translated two books (Our Global Governance by the Commission on Global Governance and Erving Goffman's Stigma).
+He has lived and worked in France, Germany, Italy, the Netherlands, Thailand and South Korea.